 Hundreds of other packages are available for working with geographic data in R, and many more are developed each year.

-As of mid-2023, there are more than 160 packages mentioned in the Spatial Task View and countless functions for geographic data analysis are developed each year.
+As of 2024, there are more than 160 packages mentioned in the Spatial Task View and countless functions for geographic data analysis are developed each year.

 Of course, some packages perform better than others for the same task, in which case it’s important to know which to use.
 In the book we have aimed to focus on packages that are future-proof (they will work long into the future), high performance (relative to other R packages), well maintained (with user and developer communities surrounding them) and complementary.
 There are still overlaps in the packages we have used, as illustrated by the diversity of packages for making maps, as highlighted in Chapter 9, for example.

 A new package with similar (but not identical) functionality compared to an existing package can increase resilience, performance (partly driven by friendly competition and mutual learning between developers) and choice, both of which are key benefits of doing geocomputation with open source software.